ErhanFuchedzhiev/m365-modern-workplace-copilot-project/docs/09-sharepoint-information-architecture.md

 ## 5. Final Verification – All Sites Connected to the Hub

-After completing the association, the Hub column now shows Intranet for every department site.
+After completing the associations, I verified that the Hub column for every department site correctly showed Intranet.

-This confirms the Information Architecture is properly aligned.
+This confirmed that my Information Architecture is aligned, structured, and ready for content migration.

 ![Validation Passed](../images/59.all-site-intranet-completed.png)